 This Involuntary Medical Withdrawal Policy and Procedure is not a disciplinary code, policy, or process.
 It is not intended to apply to situations in which a student engages in behavior that violates the NYFA Student Code of Conduct and the student behavior is not believed or known to be a direct manifestation of a medical or mental health disorder.
 In such circumstances, the NYFA Student Code of Conduct would apply.
-The Involuntary Medical Withdrawal Policy is intended to apply when a student is believed or known to have a medical or mental health disorder and when said student's observed conduct and actions indicate substantial risk of significant harm to the health and safety of the student, substantial risk of significant harm to the health and safety of others, and/or when said student's behavior creates a pattern of significant property damage or disruption to NYFA educational processes, activities, learning and/or working environments.
+The Involuntary Medical Withdrawal Policy is intended to apply when a student is believed or known to have a medical or mental health disorder and when said student's observed conduct and actions indicate substantial risk of significant harm to the health and safety of others, and/or when said student's behavior creates a pattern of significant property damage or disruption to NYFA educational processes, activities, learning and/or working environments.